 What is the definition of Import?

 The import trade is referred to goods and services purchased into one nation from another.
-The word “import” originates from the word “port” considering the fact that the products are frequently transported via ship to foreign countries.
+The word “import” originates from the word “port” because the products are frequently transported via ship to foreign countries.
 Similar to exports, imports are also the backbone of international trade.
-Here, if the expense of a country’s imports is more than the value of its exports than the country has a negative balance of trade (BOT), which is also known as a trade deficit.
+Here, if the expense of a country’s imports is more than the value of its exports then the country has a negative balance of trade (BOT), which is also known as a trade deficit.